AaronWard/covidify/src/README.md

 - [X] Script for extracting google sheet data and preprocessing it into a time series dataset
 - [X] Do data exploration using tableau
 - [ ] Do data exploration using pandas
+- [ ] Experiment with OLS and other time series predictive modelling techniques
-- [ ] Implement time series analysis and apply machine learning to predict the potential confirmed cases in the future. (<i>waiting on more data for the days to come</i>)
+- [ ] Imapply machine learning to predict the potential confirmed cases in the future. (<i>waiting on more data for the days to come</i>)

 ### Code